mvolkmann/MyUnixEnv/notes/rxjs-notes.md

 ## Operators

-* methods called on an `Observable` that return a new Observable
+* static methods on `Observable` or methods on an instance that return a new Observable
+* doesn't find the typical definition of an "operator"
 * do not change the `Observable` on which they are called
 * two categories, instance and static
 * instance operators are methods on `Observable` instances